bloon1k/black-jack-js/README.md

 # black-jack-js

-Pet Project / Card game
+** Pet Project / Card game **

-// Currently in development
+My first project made with vanilla HTML/CSS/JS

+It is still published to make it possible to compare a code quality with some further projects